trayldev/structure-todo-list-project/README.md

 Once in our /client (front-end) folder, let's run `npm init`.
 You can click enter through all of the options for now.

-You will see that a `package.json` folder appeared inside /client.
+You will see that a `package.json` folder appeared inside the /client folder.
 You can create a public and src folder now as well.

 ```
 mkdir public
 mkdir src
 ```

-Lastly, let's jump ahead and install all of the packages we will need for the first part of this project.
-Do so within
+Let's jump ahead and install all of the packages we will need for the first part of this project.
+Do so with

 ```
 // Babel Packages